davidlizhonghuang/TypeScriptinAspnetCore/README.md

 Pure TypeScript will use ajax call for backend data retriving.
 TypeScript is integrated with angular 2.
 So we can use angular 2 in typescript for SPA page development in asp.net core.

-We will quickly find out that angular 2 mainly is used in development components that glue html and typescript together. thisis important.
+We will quickly find out that angular 2 mainly is used in developing components that glue html and typescript together.
+This is important.
 After we understand this, we can easily merge angular 2 with typescript without panic.

-When we think we will get data from somewhere for html, we write typescript class code. when we think we want to publish data into html, we think to develop a component with angular 2 to do so.
+When we think we will get data from somewhere for html, we write typescript class code.
+When we think we want to publish data into html, we think to develop a component with angular 2 to do so.
 That is it.

-Angular 2 marrys with typescript for http service. typescript uses http service in angular 2 to replace ajax call in pure typescript for CRUD data manipulation.
+Angular 2 marrys with typescript for http service.
+Typescript uses http service in angular 2 to replace ajax call in pure typescript for CRUD data manipulation.
 This is it.

-Finally we can focus on the pure angualr 2 UI development with angualar 2 UI component and directives,etc. this is all story I have donw so far.
+Finally we can focus on the pure angualr 2 UI development with angualar 2 UI component and directives,etc. This is all story I have done so far.

 ### 4, Summary
-Now we can see the typescript in vs 2015 asp.net core can be used to develop CRUD operations in asp.net core application easily.
+Now we can see the typescript in vs 2015 asp.net core can be used to develop CRUD operations in asp.net core application easily, angular 2 is the subset of typescript we can use for SPA development.